webplatform/docs-wpd/CSS_property_guide/index.md

 Below, Chris Mills runs through updating a property.
 But basically, you:

 Most properties already have a page.
 Basically, you
-* pick a property (preferably one that's priority-0 through priority-2) from [[https://docs.google.com/spreadsheet/ccc?key=0AkRs-89PKiZpdE0xdm9Sb1ZvRW1ZRzMtWEdyU0Z4OEE the spreadsheet]] and add your name in the owner/reviewer column
+* pick a property (preferably one that's priority-0 through priority-2) from [[https://docs.google.com/spreadsheet/ccc?key=0AkRs-89PKiZpdE0xdm9Sb1ZvRW1ZRzMtWEdyU0Z4OEE the spreadsheet]] and add your name in the owner/reviewer column.
-* read the CSS property page through
+* read the CSS property page through.
-* compare it to the spec
+* compare it to its spec(s).
-* compare the content to other reputable sites, such as Mozilla Developer Network
+* compare the content to other reputable sites, such as Mozilla Developer Network.
-* play around with the elements documented – you can use our playground http://code.webplatform.org
+* play around with the elements documented – you can use our playground http://code.webplatform.org.
-* update the page based on your findings
+* update the page based on your findings.
-* remove any flags you think are no longer necessary
+* remove any flags you think are no longer necessary.
-* update the spreadsheet with your status and any notes: "fixed, needs review" or "Finished!" or such
+* update the spreadsheet with your status and any notes: "fixed, needs review" or "Finished!" or such.

 ==The CSS properties spreadsheet==